kaboc/pot/packages/pottery/README.md

 final counterNotifierPot = Pot.pending<CounterNotifier>();
 ```

-Use [Pottery] and specify a factory when you are about to start using the pot.
+Use the `overrides` parameter of `Pottery` to specify pots and their factories
+using `set()`.
+Each of the factories becomes available thereafter for the pot
+it is called on.

 ```dart
 Widget build(BuildContext context) {